freevs/DBMS_SQL-Data-Science-Interview-Questions/SQL Data Science Interview Questions.md

 **FULL JOIN:** Returns all records when there is a match in either left or right table

-**CARTESIAN/CROSS JOIN:** In SQL, the CROSS JOIN is used to combine each row of the first table with each row of the second table.
-This usually happens when the matching column or WHERE condition is not specified.
+**CARTESIAN/CROSS JOIN:** The result set will include all rows from both tables, where each row is the combination of the row in the first table with the row in the second table.
+In general, if each table has n and m rows respectively, the result set will have nxm rows.

-In the absence of a WHERE condition the CARTESIAN JOIN will behave like a CARTESIAN PRODUCT . i.e., the number of rows in the result-set is the product of the number of rows of the two tables.
-In the presence of WHERE condition this JOIN will function like a INNER JOIN.
+*If you add a WHERE clause, in case table t1 and t2 has a relationship, the CROSS JOIN works like the INNER JOIN clause as shown in the following query:*

+          SELECT * FROM t1
+          CROSS JOIN t2
+          WHERE t1.id = t2.id;

 **SELF JOIN:-** A self join is a regular join, but the table is joined with itself.
+The self join is often used to query hierarchical data or to compare a row with other rows within the same table.
+To perform a self join, you must use table aliases to not repeat the same table name twice in a single query.

+## Does Mysql support FULL OUTER JOIN?
+If not how to perform the operaion.
+      SELECT * FROM t1
+      LEFT JOIN t2 ON t1.id = t2.id
+      UNION
+      SELECT * FROM t1
+      RIGHT JOIN t2 ON t1.id = t2.id

 ## Join Vs Subquery